 The book of Jude is one of the shortest in the Bible, containing just 19 sentences, and a little over 600 words.
 It is the length of an average blog post, yet this epistle is brimming with descriptive allusions and hard-hitting admonitions.
-The book's purpose appears in verses 3-4, where Jude states that he is writing to exhort his readers to fight for "the faith which was once for all delivered to the saints," because of "certain men," as the apostle calls them, who had slipped in among the brethren, and were using the grace of God as license for evil.
+The book's purpose appears in Jude 3-4, where it states that Jude is writing to exhort his readers to fight for "the faith which was once for all delivered to the saints," because of "certain men," as the apostle calls them, who had slipped in among the brethren, and were using the grace of God as license for evil.

-As short as this letter is, it contains so much that we will limit our focus to a single warning, found in verse 11: "Woe to them!
+As short as this letter is, it contains so much that we will limit our focus to a single warning, found in Jude 11: "Woe to them!
 For they have gone in the way of Cain, have run greedily in the error of Balaam for profit, and perished in the rebellion of Korah."
 Jude refers to three well-known Old Testament characters, and these quick allusions add even more color to the overall tapestry that Jude is weaving.
 By examining the main themes in the stories of Cain, Balaam, and Korah, we can better understand Jude's warning to the church.

 His first reference is to Cain: "they have gone in the way of Cain," or it could be translated as "they have traveled down Cain's path."
 Cain holds the distinction of being the world's first murderer, but his killing of his brother came quite a way down the path.
 In order to understand "the way of Cain," we have to go back to the head of the trail: